ayush-ar95/wordleGame/README.md

 3. myscript.js: The JavaScript file that contains the game logic.

 ## How to Run
-To run the Wordle Game locally,
+To run the Wordle Game locally
 1. Clone the repository.
 2. Open index.html in a web browser.